-Example 8.1 For instance, in Fig. 8.1, we show an example of a homogeneous network G involving 9 nodes and 14 links among them.
+Example 1.
+For instance, in Figure 1, we show an example of a homogeneous network G involving 9 nodes and 14 links among them.
 For the nodes 1 and 3, they have equivalent positions in the network structure.
-According to the connections around 1 and 3, we can observe the neighbors of node 1 are $\Gamma(1) = \{2, 3, 4\}$ , while the neighbors of node 3 include $\Gamma(3) = \{1, 2, 4\}$ .
-They share two common neighbors $\{1, 2\}$ , and also connect with each other.
-If we switch their positions, the network structure will still be the same as the original one and the neighbors of nodes 1 and 3 will both remain the same.
+According to the connections around 1 and 3, we can observe the neighbors of node 1 are $\Gamma(1) = \{2,3,4\}$, while the neighbors of node 3 include $\Gamma(3) = \{1,2,4\}$.
+They share two common neighbors $\{1,2\}$, and also connect with each other.
+If we switch their positions, the network structure will still be the same as the original one and the neighbors of nodes 1 and 3 will still remain the same.

-Definition 8.1 (Structural Equivalence) Given a network $G = (\mathcal{V}, \mathcal{E})$ , two nodes $u, v \in \mathcal{V}$ are said to be structural equivalent iff
+Definition 1.
+(Structural Equivalence): Given a network $G = (\mathcal{V}, \mathcal{E})$, two nodes $u, v \in \mathcal{V}$ are said to be structural equivalent iff

-- 1. Nodes u and v are not connected and u and v share the same set of neighbors (i.e., $(u, v) \notin \mathcal{E} \wedge \Gamma(u) = \Gamma(v)$ ), - 2.
-Or u and v are connected and excluding themselves, u and v share the same set of neighbors (i.e., $(u, v) \in \mathcal{E} \land \Gamma(u) \setminus \{v\} = \Gamma(v) \setminus \{u\}$ ).
+- 1. Nodes u and v are not connected and u and v share the same set of neighbors (i.e., $(u,v) \notin \mathcal{E} \land \Gamma(u) = \Gamma(v)$), - 2.
+Or u and v are connected and excluding themselves, u and v share the same set of neighbors (i.e., $(u,v) \in \mathcal{E} \land \Gamma(u) \setminus \{v\} = \Gamma(v) \setminus \{u\}$).

 As mentioned before, for the nodes which are structural equivalent, they are substitutable and switching their positions will not change the overall network structure.
 The structural equivalence concept can be applied to partition the nodes into different communities.
 For the nodes which are structural equivalent, they can be grouped into the same communities, while for the nodes which are not equivalent in their positions, they will be partitioned into different groups.
 However, the structural equivalence can be too restricted for practical use in detecting the communities in real-world social networks.
 Computing the structural equivalence relationships among all the node pairs in the network can lead to very high time cost.
-What's more, the structural equivalence relationship will partition the social network structure into lots of small-sized fragments, since the users will have different social patterns in making friends online and few users will have identical neighbors actually.
+What's more, the structural equivalence relationship will partition the social network structure into lots of small-sized fragments, since the users will have different social patterns in making friends online and few user will have identical neighbors actually.

 To avoid the weakness mentioned above, some other measures are proposed to measure the proximity among nodes in the networks.
-For instance, as introduced in Sect.
-3.3.3, the node closeness measures based on the social connections can all be applied here to compute the node proximity, e.g., "common neighbor," "Jaccard's coefficient."
-Here, if we use "common neighbor" as the proximity measure, by applying the "common neighbor" measure to the network G, we can transform the network G into a set of instances $\mathcal{V}$ with mutual closeness scores $\{c(u, v)\}{u,v\in\mathcal{V}}$ .
-Some existing similarity/distance based clustering algorithms, like k-Medoids (a variant of k-Means as introduced in Sect.
-2.5.2), can be applied to partition the users into different communities.
+For instance, as introduced in [61], the node closeness measures based on the social connections can all be applied here to compute the node proximity, e.g., "common neighbor", "Jaccard's coefficient".
+Here, if we use "common neighbor" as the proximity measure, by applying the "common neighbor" measure to the network G, we can transform the network G into a set of instances $\mathscr V$ with mutual closeness scores $\{c(u,v)\}{u,v\in\mathscr V}$.
+Some existing similarity/distance based clustering algorithms, like k-Medoids (a variant of k-Means), can be applied to partition the users into different communities.